manatools/manatools/README.md

 	make test TEST_GUI=1

-To install this module with local::lib (see perldoc local::lib for details)
-Note add also -MCPAN if you want to install from cpan locally
+To install this module with local::lib (see perldoc local::lib for details).
+Note add also -MCPAN if you want to install from cpan locally.

 	alias perl='perl -Mlocal::lib'
 	perl Makefile.PL